pauleke65/react-firebase-starter/README.md

 - [Node](https://nodejs.org/en/)
 - [Java DK](https://docs.oracle.com/en/java/javase/16/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)
 - A Firebase project created in [Firebase Console](https://console.firebase.google.com)
+- Install Firebase CLI tools: `npm install -g firebase-tools`

 ## Setup Guide

+In [Firebase Console](https://console.firebase.google.com), enable Firestore Database and Authentication via Google.

 Clone this repo:
 `git clone https://github.com/codebusters-ca/react-firebase-starter.git`

-Install the dependencies:
+Go to the Firebase project directory and Install the dependencies and setup Firebase:
 `cd .\react-firebase-starter\ && npm run setup`

-At this point, the client side should work.
-You can launch it with:
-`npm start`

-### Firebase Setup

-You may have noticed that data isn't yet being fetched from Firebase.
-We need to connect a Firebase project to make it work.

-In [Firebase Console](https://console.firebase.google.com), enable Firestore Database and Authentication via Google.

-Back to your code editor, open a new terminal.
-Log into Firebase CLI:
-`cd .\react-firebase-starter\ && firebase login`

-Start connecting your Firebase project:
-`firebase init`
+Once all dependencies installed it will prompt you to log in via the browser and authenticate the firebase tool

-and follow the prompts. **When asked if you'd like to overwrite `firestore.rules`, choose 'No'.**
+After login , the terminal will prompt with the firebase initialization process. **When asked if you'd like to overwrite `firestore.rules`, choose 'No'.**

 This project is set up to use Firestore, Functions, and Emulators.
 Make sure you choose these options when prompted by Firebase CLI.
 Similarly, when asked about which emulators you want to use, choose Auth, Firestore, and Functions.

+The terminal will give you two options for language supoort: JavaScript and TypeScript.
+For this project, just select JavaScript.

 Now that we've initialized the local Firebase directory, let's connect it to your project.